 Percocet is an opioid-based pain reliever; it is a combination of Acetaminophen and Oxycodone.
-Although Acetaminophen is a less potent pain reliever however when combined with the opioid Oxycodone – it increases its potency.
+Acetaminophen is a less potent pain reliever, however when combined with the opioid Oxycodone, it increases its potency.
 As a result, Percocet has a high risk for dependence among patients who use the drug to alleviate pain.

 Percocet is typically ingested orally and exerts effects that are similar to those of Morphine.
 The drug is formulated to be released slowly and patients must follow their doctor’s recommendations for taking the drug.
 The pain-relieving effects of Percocet are a result of its actions on the central nervous system and the body’s tissues.
-The effects of the drug include pain relief and euphoric sensations.
+In addition, the effects of the drug include pain relief and euphoric sensations.

 Effects of Percocet